Open-Models-Startup/docs-vite/docs/guides/integration/create-with-sdk.md

 `template` defines a way OpenModels environment will build the project.
 There are two options to choose from:

 - a preconfigured custom setup dedicated to specific technology such as `angular-cli` or `create-react-app`,
-- `node`, a WebContainers environment where you decide how your app example will be built, for instance with Vite or webpack.
+- `node`, a iHub environment where you decide how your app example will be built, for instance with Vite or webpack.

 You can find the [full list of available templates here](/platform/api/javascript-sdk#supported-project-types).